Automotive Manufacturing Industry Challenges

 Connected Supply Chain And Changing Role of Suppliers

-- Digitizing the connected supply chain drives costs down, engages the consumers more effectively, and collects and uses data for their better service
+- Digitizing the connected supply chain not only drives costs down but also engages consumers more effectively and enables better use of data to improve services

-- Suppliers need to ride the next wave of efficiency gains to overcome the challenges and meet their goals
+- To address these demands, suppliers must achieve the next wave of efficiency gains to overcome challenges and meet their goals.

 DFMPro – a DFM for the Automotive Manufacturing Industry